wireapp/wire-docs/src/understand/restund.rst

 - `IPv6 private blocks <https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml>`__

-In cases where a machine, that is hosting the TURN server, also connects to a *private* network in which other services are running too, chances are that these services are being indirectly exposed through that TURN server.
+In cases where a machine, that is hosting the TURN server, also connects to a *private* network in which other services are running, chances are that these services are being indirectly exposed through that TURN server.

 To prevent this kind of exposure, a TURN server has to be configured with an inclusive